 - Is the information inside still current and accurate?

 - Which blogs get the most views and engagement?

 Getting the answers to these questions can help you establish what kinds of content you need to fill the gaps in your website’s content catalog.

-Step 3: Pick a Topic Based on Your Research
+3. Pick a Topic Based on Your Research.

-Now that you have some data on your audience and the content you already have, pick a topic to write about!
+Now that you have some data on your audience and the content you already have, pick a topic for your content offer.

 Try to focus on topics that are relevant to some major pain point or are focused on a particular stage of the sales funnel that you don’t already have content for.